Frequently Asked Questions

 Refunds are not guaranteed, so triple-check the date before you book.
 Lock the date in your diary and aim to get along to enjoy your stall!

-Refunds are not available for no-shows and late arrivals after 9.45am.
+Refunds are not available for no-shows and late arrivals such as 15 minutes before trade time.

 Refunds may, at management’s discretion, be issued if we are notified more than 14 days before market day.